The Internet and the Web: What’s the Difference?

 - the software, such as the web browser software you are using right now, that enables those machines to behave in a certain way;

-- the whole telephone system that connects those computers, including domestic phone lines, telephone exchanges, mobile transmitters, and the massive fibre–optic cables that run from one continent to another.
+- the whole telephone system that connects those computers, including domestic phone lines, telephone exchanges, mobile transmitters, satellites, and the massive fibre–optic cables that run from one continent to another.

 What is the Web?